This page contains information on Art in Public Places (AIPP) Program policies, the AIPP Panel, and Selection Panels.

 Art in Public Places Panel

 The AIPP Panel is a seven-member standing committee of volunteer visual arts professionals, appointed by the Arts Commission, for the purpose of advising the Commission on matters relating to the implementation of the Art in Public Places Ordinance.
-The AIPP Panel meets the first Monday of each month (excepting holidays) at 6 p.m.
-Go to https://ww.austintexas.gov/arts-commission to see the agenda which details the location of the meeting.
+The AIPP Panel meets the monthly.
+Go to https://ww.austintexas.gov/arts-commission to see the dates and times for the meeting as well as the agenda and details on the location of the meeting.

 AIPP Panel Roles & Responsibilities